 In addition, we're looking closely at our own waste.
 We're a paperless office and have asked our suppliers to avoid the use of hang tags in the clothing.
 We promise to keep postage packaging to a minimum too.
-Keep the packaging to return your leggings to us and we promise to reuse the packaging for as long as we can!

 We also ask our suppliers to use the normal mail system wherever possible to ensure that transportation uses vehicles that will be travelling anyway, minimising our carbon impact.
 That doesn't mean there wont be times that we will have to use a courier though, we're doing our best!